-Finally, the Coronavirus Statutory Sick Pay Rebate Scheme opened on 26 May for employers with fewer than 250 members of staff.
+Finally, the Coronavirus Statutory Sick Pay Rebate Scheme opened on 26 May 2020 for employers with fewer than 250 members of staff.
 Under the scheme, employers can apply to HMRC to recover the costs of paying certain coronavirus-related SSP for two weeks.
 The money should be received within six working days.
-Details of the scheme and how to apply can be found here.
+Details of the scheme and how to apply can be found on the Government website here.